 If your manuscript has previously gone through a developmental edit and a copy edit or a combination of the two, but you don’t want a full-blown proofread, I could review only the changes that were made during the editing stages as well as any additional text that was suggested.
 This is known as a check changes, and like the proofread, it is a “quality control” check to ensure that additional errors were not introduced after the developmental and copy edit, and it’s typically the last chance to make corrections before the book is published.
 With a check changes, I will not read the entire manuscript a final time; I will only review items that I’d marked for revisions at a previous stage or that you mark as new text.

 Every project is as unique as its writer.
 That said, I will help you figure out what type of editorial services your manuscript needs.
 After we’ve discussed your needs and the parameters of your project, I will perform a free sample edit and provide a written quote.

-I typically charge by the hour, but if you would prefer, I can calculate a per-word or per-page rate.
+I typically charge by the word, but if you would prefer, I can calculate an hourly or a per-page rate.
 In some circumstances, a flat rate can be provided instead.
 Regardless of the method used, my rates fall within those recommended by the Editorial Freelancers Association (EFA).
 Please note that industry standards define a manuscript page as 250 words, in Times New Roman font, double-spaced with one-inch margins all around.